If you've heard of waterless cookware, then you've probably heard the following things:

 What About the People Who Swear By this Cookware?

-You will find many people who love their waterless cookware passionately, have had it for decades, and say it's as great and new-looking as the day they bought it.
+You will find many people who love their waterless cookware passionately, have had it for decades, and say it's as great and shiny as the day they bought it.

-This is nice to know, particularly since they probably paid too much for it. 🙂
+This is nice to know, particularly since they probably paid a lot for it.

 Once again: We aren't saying that waterless cookware is poor quality or that it won't hold up.
 Most of the brands made in North America are extremely high quality.
 We are huge fans of clad stainless cookware in general.
-It can take a ton of abuse, it's fairly easy to care for, and like all stainless steel cookware, it provides a stable cooking surface that's safe and non-reactive.
+It can take a ton of abuse, it's fairly easy to care for, and it provides a stable cooking surface that's safe and non-reactive.

 We also like the waterless cooking method, for the most part; while the waterless videos and infomercials don't tell the whole story, waterless and lower fat is, overall, a healthy way to cook.
 (But not no fat--that has been discredited by modern nutrition science.)